 NPE patent enforcement used to be an issue that affected high technology sectors like hardware, software, semiconductors, communications, and consumer electronics.
 This is no longer the case because it is has now spread to all industries, including users and sellers of products.

 I blame Apple for starting this by the way 🙂

 This is where RPX comes in.
 RPX buys a bunch of patents in the open market and then makes it available for their “members” to use in their products.
 This ensures that the members are not subject to patent litigation.
 If they are, RPX takes care of it.

 Some numbers to help you visualize the company.
 Interesting business to learn none the less as you are going to see similar companies start to pop up if RPX takes off.

 Want Constructive Feedback on Your Ideas?

-If you want to discuss or analyze your stock picks, join the conversation at the OSV value forum.
+If you want to discuss or analyze your stock picks, join the conversation on OSV Facebook page.